 Taking these 10 simple steps can help promote safety all season long.
 With a little advance planning, you and your family can be prepared for severe weather events such as floods.

-For additional information on preparing for floods, severe weather conditions, contact your propane supplier or visit Propane.com/Safety.
+For additional information on preparing for floods, other natural disasters, and severe weather conditions, visit usepropane.com or contact your propane retailer.